From DCA to FIRE

 Unlike other platforms, I don’t plan to exploit interest in flashy new assets.
 I’m much closer to the Bogleheads than I am to investing in meme coins.
 I see Bitcoin as a conservative macro asset now, and if you don’t have any in your long-term portfolio, you just live in the past.

-If you check out the Analyzer we added before summer, it helps create the kind of balanced portfolios I’m talking about.
+If you check out the Portfolio Analyzer we added before summer, it helps create the kind of balanced portfolios I’m talking about.
 It will not provide much value for assets without history to analyze.
 In the community, we’ll dive into more specific strategies and tactics, which currently I completely underexplored.

 I kept one leg in the traditional world of conservative investing and a second in the crazy crypto metaverse for too long.
 It got uncomfortable, so let’s bridge that gap.